ianremmler/ode/README.md

 ODE must be compiled as a shared library with double precision support.
 The following will configure ODE with these options:

-`> cd /path/to/ode-src; ./configure --enable-double-precision --enabled-shared`
+`> cd /path/to/ode-src; ./configure --enable-double-precision --enable-shared`

 Todo
 * Heightfields